baturayfuruncu/dsa210-trump-tariff-stock/README.md

 - **Conclusion:** No statistically significant difference in average daily returns between tweet and non-tweet days.

 This indicates that tariff-related tweets alone did not produce measurable impacts on *broad* S&P 500 daily returns during 2017–2021.
+## Use of AI Tools

+Portions of this project were completed with assistance from AI tools (ChatGPT).
+AI support was used for:
+- debugging code,
+- clarifying errors,
+- verifying methodology,
+- organizing steps, and
+- refining explanations.

+All coding, analysis, data collection, and final decisions were performed by me.

 ### Next Steps
 - Consider testing market **volatility** instead of daily returns.